ebi-gdp/infra/README.md

 The [dev](environments/dev) and [test](environments/test) deployments include a CloudSQL database and Kubernetes cluster with associated infrastructure.

-The [production](environments/prod) deployment also include monitoring, alerting, and static site set up.
+The [production](environments/prod) deployment also includes monitoring, alerting, and static site set up.

 The created cluster is automatically configured to support deploying `GeneticScores.org` services (see [`k8s_services`](modules/k8s_services) module).